-We have discussed these ontological distinctions in depth in Guizzardi (2005) and in Guizzardi and Wagner (2010a), where we present our proposal of a Unified Foundational Ontology (UFO 2012) based on theories from Formal Ontology, Cognitive Psychology, Linguistics, Philosophy of Language and Philosophical Logics.
-In Guizzardi and Wagner (2010b) and Guizzardi and Wagner (2011a) we propose the discrete event system ontology DESO and its agent-based extension ABDESO, which are foundational ontologies based on UFO and tailored to the domain of (agent-based) DES.
+We have discussed these ontological distinctions in depth in (Guizzardi 2005) and in (Guizzardi and Wagner 2010a), where we present our proposal of a Unified Foundational Ontology (UFO 2012) based on theories from Formal Ontology, Cognitive Psychology, Linguistics, Philosophy of Language and Philosophical Logics.
+In (Guizzardi and Wagner 2010b, Guizzardi and Wagner 2011a) we propose the discrete event system ontology DESO and its agent-based extension ABDESO, which are foundational ontologies based on UFO and tailored to the domain of (agent-based) DES.

-For pragmatic reasons, we use the term 'object' ambiguously, both for objects in the narrow sense of Aristotelian substances, which are existentially independent entities that are founded on matter and may therefore be better called physical objects, and also for other kinds of objects in a broader sense, which are also sometimes called 'intangible' in the literature, such as customer orders.
+For pragmatic reasons, we use the term 'object' ambiguously, both for objects in the narrow sense of Aristotelian substances, which are existentially independent entities that are founded on matter and may therefore be better called physical objects, and also for other kinds of objects in a broader sense, such as books and customer orders.

-In the meta-model shown in Figure 3 we summarize the ontological type categories of DESO that form the foundation of conceptual simulation modeling languages.
+In the meta-model shown in Fig 3 we summarize the ontological type categories of DESO that form the foundation of conceptual simulation modeling languages.
 Entity types classify entities, which are said to be their instances.
-An entity type may be the domain of attributes and reference properties, which are also entity types since their instances, which are attributions and references, are entities (in fact, they are trope individuals).
+An entity type may be the domain of attributes and reference properties, which are also entity types since their instances, attributions and references, are entities (in fact, they are trope individuals).
 The range of an attribute is a datatype, which is an abstract thing (namely a structure consisting of a symbol set as the datatype's lexical space, an abstract set as its value space and a mapping from the lexical space to the value space).
 The range of a reference property is an entity type.
 Reference properties are (binary) relationship types.
 Since objects may participate in events, an event type may have a number of object types as participant types.
 Causal laws define the dynamics of a discrete event system (formally, they may be viewed as transition functions).
 Each causal law has one type of triggering event and zero or more types of resulting events.